Best 12V Battery Powered Air Conditioner for Van Life

 Cons Of A 120 Volt Air Conditioner

-• Installation – A lot of teardrop campers, popup campers, and small travel trailers don’t have windows or ports for an air conditioner.
-This might mean making a hole in a wall or reinforcing a window to be able to support a 120 Volt air conditioner.
+• Installation – Many teardrop campers, pop-up campers, and small travel trailers don’t have windows or ports for an air conditioner.
+This might mean making a hole in a wall or reinforcing a window to support a 120 Volt air conditioner.

 • Power Drain – The power consumption of running a 120 Volt air conditioner in your camper can significantly drain your RV’s house batteries.
 This can even damage lead-acid 12 Volt batteries if they are routinely drained below 50%.